 - Get to know your teachers: Your junior year teachers are the ones who will likely be writing your letters of recommendation, so it is important that you make an effort to get to know them as soon as possible.
 Remember that colleges often like to see letters of recommendation relating to your academic area of interest.
 If you’re a budding engineer, get to know your math and science teachers.
 If you are a future journalist, be sure to discuss those goals with your English teacher.

 - Build a preliminary school list: If you haven’t already, junior year is the time to begin researching colleges.
 Take advantage of opportunities your school provides to meet with admissions representatives through visits during the school day or evening college fairs.
 By the end of junior year, you should have a list of approximately one to two “safety” schools, four to six “target” schools, and one to two “reach” schools.

-- Schedule campus visits: Winter and Spring break of your junior year are perfect times to visit some of the universities on your list.
-Check out our recent blog post on planning college visits for ways to make the most of your time on campus.
+- Schedule campus visits – in-person or virtually: Winter and Spring break of your junior year are perfect times to visit some of the universities on your list.
+Many universities will still not allow visitors on campus, so be sure to look into virtual options.

 Junior year can be an exciting time in the college application process, but it’s important to start planning now.
 Want to get more advice from one of our former admissions counselors?
 Contact us today to schedule your complimentary 30-minute consultation.